r1sim/philips-air-to-mqtt/README.md

 **Supported Models**

-- AC2889/10
+- AC2889/10 (I only tested this one)

 Other models are probably also supported, but the AC2889 is the only model I own.
-Please submit a PR if you tested this with another model.
+Please [open a ticket](https://github.com/r1sim/philips-air-to-mqtt/issues) or submit a PR if you tested this with another model.

 ## Configuration